 Opening the late night plenary, Chair Zammit Cutajar outlined the revised text resulting from the informal negotiations, including paragraphs that he said: describe the focus of AWG; add momentum to the process; describe work that needs to be done for commitments; address the review of implementation of the first commitment period; describe the workshop to be held in Nairobi; set out the organization of the workshop; and explain that the workshop will meet during 2007 regular sessions and that AWG’s work plan will be further elaborated in the next session.
 The text also includes a Chair’s indicative non-exhaustive list of topics that may be relevant to the further work of the group.
 He indicated that the text would be part of the report of the session.SWITZERLAND proposed adding text to ensure that that AWG’s future work is transparent and open to all parties.
 SAUDI ARABIA proposed that it should be open to all UNFCCC parties.
 Chair Zammit Cutajar proposed addressing those questions at AWG 2 and delegates adopted the draft report without amendment (FCCC/KP/AWG/2006/L.2/Rev.1).
 Delegates then adopted the report of the session (FCCC/KP/AWG/2006/L.1) and Chair Zammit Cutajar closed the session at 12:20 am.

 ADAPTATION: Informal consultations on the five-year programme of work on adaptation were held during the day and late into the night.
 The results are set to be reported back to SBSTA on Friday.

 IN THE CORRIDORS

-ENB SUMMARY AND ANALYSIS: The Earth Negotiations Bulletin summary and analysis of the Review Conference of the UN Fish Stocks Agreement will be available on Monday, 29 June 2006 online at: http://enb.iisd.org/oceans/sfsrc/
+ENB SUMMARY AND ANALYSIS: The Earth Negotiations Bulletin summary and analysis of SB 24 and the AWG will be available on Monday, 29 May 2006 online at: http://enb.iisd.org/climate/sb24/